atomisthq/docs/docs/developer/troubleshoot.md

 *  run the command: "describe sdm your-sdms-name" (If you aren't sure of the name, try "describe sdm" and check the help message.)
 *  run the command: "show skills"

+## Running SDM locally in team mode

+When you run an SDM locally with `atomist start`, you get to test your local version on real events.

+### providing token

+If you see this error during goal or command execution:

+`Error: Neither 'orgToken' nor 'clientToken' has been injected.
+Please add a repo-scoped GitHub token to your configuration.`

+then add a `token` property at the top level in `$HOME/.atomist/client.config.json` containing your GitHub token.
+For example, mine is in an environment variable called GITHUB_TOKEN, so I added this:

+`"token": "${GITHUB_TOKEN}",`

+You need this because goal execution (for autofixes, for instance, which push commits) require GitHub authorization, and while in production your SDM gets the token from Atomist, by default Atomist does not send secrets like that to your locally-running SDM.
+Instead, provide your own GitHub token in configuration.

 ## atomist feed

 ### Lifecycle listener is already running